Long-term Care Insurance

-Planning for long-term medical costs like nursing home expenses is step 4 of our Retirement Planning Program.
+Planning for long-term medical costs like nursing home expenses is step 4 of our Financial Protection Program.
 Not doing so is a mistake that often ends in disaster and poverty for many retirees.
 If you do not have at least $400,000 in funds available to cover this potential cost, you should carry a long-term carry policy.

 Long term care insurance is used to pay for day-to-day assisted living expenses like eating and dressing health monitoring, residency in an assisted living facility or nursing home, and other types of care.